mpliang/48hr-design/48HR-Answers.md

     >```
     >If using es5, here are some other solutions:
     >```javascript
-    >//wrapping the set timeout in an iffe and passing in i
+    >//wrapping the set timeout in a function wrapped in an iffe and passing in i
     >for (var i = 0; i < 10; i++) {
     >  ( function(x) {
     >    setTimeout( function() {